Time Master: Publication history

-After Pacesetter folded in 1986, their assets were acquired by 54°40' Orphyte, who published two Timemaster adventures, Miss Him, Miss Him, Miss Him (1991) and Darkest Before the Dawn (1992), and also supported the line with RPGA tournaments.
+After Pacesetter folded in 1986, their assets were acquired by 54°40' Orphyte, who published two Time Master adventures, Miss Him, Miss Him, Miss Him (1991) and Darkest Before the Dawn (1992), and also supported the line with RPGA tournaments.
 In 2011, Goblinoid Games purchased all rights to Timemaster from 54°40' Orphyte.

 Products

 Numerous products have been published for Timemaster.